5stars217/5stars217.github.io/_posts/2021-05-01-Ent_threat_hunting_typos_confusion.md

 comments: true
 ---

-This collection of advice is aimedto improve the detection of dependency confusion and typo-squatting attacks at enterprise, where response to such a thing can be tricky due to scale or fragmentation.
+This collection of advice is aimed to improve the detection of dependency confusion and typo-squatting attacks at enterprise, where response to such a thing can be tricky due to scale or fragmentation.

 ## Package repositories represent a reliable and scalable malware distribution channel.